eclair4151/TapTapToSkip/README.md

-# Tap Tap To Skip (Previously Tap Tap for Netflix)
+# Tap Tap To Skip (Deprecated)
+This feature has been nativley implemented in all apps and is no longer needed.<br><br>
 An iOS jailbreak tweak to enable double tapping to skip +/- 10 seconds and force touching to play/pause on some popular video apps. <br>
 Supported Apps:<br>
 Netflix<br>